wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/observability.md

-# Working with Observability
+# Monitoring Message Round Trip

 Product observability enables rapid debugging of product issues.
-The ESB profile of WSO2 Enterprise Integrator (WSO2 EI) enables observability using correlation logs.
-Correlation logs allow you to monitor individual HTTP requests from the point that a message is received by the ESB until the corresponding response message is sent back to the original message sender.
-That is, the complete round trip of an HTTP message (client → ESB → back-end → ESB → client) can be tracked and anlyzed using a log file.
+The WSO2 Micro Integrator enables observability using correlation logs.
+Correlation logs allow you to monitor individual HTTP requests from the point that a message is received by the Micro Integrator until the corresponding response message is sent back to the original message sender.
+That is, the complete round trip of an HTTP message (client → Micro Integrator → back-end → Micro Integrator → client) can be tracked and anlyzed using a log file.

-When correlation logs are enabled for the ESB server, a separate log file named `         correlation.log        ` is created in the `         <EI_HOME>/repository/logs/        ` directory.
-Every HTTP message that flows through the ESB and between the ESB and external clients undergoes several state changes.
+When correlation logs are enabled for the Micro Integrator server, a separate log file named `         correlation.log        ` is created in the `         MI_HOME/repository/logs/        ` directory.
+Every HTTP message that flows through the ESB and between the Micro Integrator and external clients undergoes several state changes.
 A new log entry is created in the `         correlation.log        ` file corresponding to the state changes in the round trip of a single HTTP request.
 A correlation ID